 As a student in F-1 status, you may work on-campus part-time (up to 20 hours per week) during the academic year, and full-time (over 20 hours per week) during official school vacation periods.
-Thus, you may only work 20 hours per week if summer is your first or last semester of enrollment at Illinois.
-Please note that the University may have additional policies which limit the number of hours students may work on-campus during breaks - we recommend that you check with your Human Resources representative if you have any questions about additional restrictions.
+Thus, you may only work 20 hours per week if summer is your first or last semester of enrollment at the university.
+Please note that the university may have additional policies which limit the number of hours students may work on-campus during breaks - we recommend that you check with your Human Resources representative if you have any questions about additional restrictions.

 On-campus employment for F-1 students falls into three general categories:

 - Any job for which the University of Illinois Urbana-Champaign will pay you.

 - Work with commercial firms performed on school premises.

 - Work that provides a direct service to students (such as the Daily Illini or Private Certified Housing).

 - Finally, some graduate students may be authorized to work at off-campus locations that are educationally affiliated with the school.
 This affiliation may be through association with the school's established curriculum, or related to contractually funded research projects at the post-graduate level.
 Before you accept any such employment you should check with ISSS that it complies with the regulations to be considered on-campus employment.